pingcap/docs/tidb-lightning/tidb-lightning-faq.md

 To stop the `tidb-lightning` process, you can choose the corresponding operation according to your deployment method.

-- For deployment using TiDB Ansible: run `scripts/stop_lightning.sh` on the Lightning server.
+- For deployment using TiDB Ansible: run `scripts/stop_lightning.sh` on the TiDB Lightning server.

 - For manual deployment: if `tidb-lightning` is running in foreground, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to exit.
 Otherwise, obtain the process ID using the `ps aux | grep tidb-lighting` command and then terminate the process using the `kill -2 «pid»` command.